SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 ## Claim Synthesis
 ### The Bin
-- AA muddy water fills public works' caused holes in road
+- AA muddy water fills public works' holes in road
 - AB holes in communist umbrella reveal sky?
-- AC Black Cats as Holes; Death as Holes.
-Black associated with God of Retrobution.
-Holes as retrobution.
 - AD death as leaving a hole + leaving as tearing a hole
 - AE Estha experiences retrobution? death? by himself
 - AF British people looking down upon Indians, having been snapped at, "dies" and gets hole-y retrobution